Man Utd appoint Ole Gunnar Solskjaer: Norwegian pens three-year contract | Goal.com

 Manchester United have confirmed the appointment of Ole Gunnar Solskjaer as their next permanent manager on a three-year contract.

-With Jose Mourinho having been ushered through the exits, the Red Devils turned to a familiar face for inspiration.
+With Jose Mourinho having been ushered through the exit door, the Red Devils turned to a familiar face for inspiration.

 Solskjaer delivered an immediate reversal in fortune, overseeing 14 wins from his 19 games at the helm.